Sohalt/reveal.js-qrcode/README.md

 ## Usage

-Simply add a `div` with a class of `"reveal-js-qrcode"` to any of your presentation's slides.
+Simply add a `div` with a class of `reveal-js-qrcode` to any of your presentation's slides.
 It will be automatically replaced by a QR Code pointing to the URL the presentation is hosted at.

+If you additionally want to display the link to the URL below the QR Code, simply also add the class `reveal-js-qrcode-display-link`.

 ## TODO